chainstack/docs/docs/tutorials/ethereum/asset-tokenization-with-embark.md

-# Asset tokenization on Ethereum
+# Asset tokenization with Embark

 This tutorial will guide you through creating a tokenized asset contract and deploying it on Ropsten testnet.